-- West in Asia
+- North/East Asia

-- North America
+- Much of North America

-- East in South America
+- Much of South America

 Partial eclipse visible in:

-- Baker Island, U.S.A.
+- Chicago, Illinois, U.S.A.

 When the eclipse happens worldwideLunar eclipses look approximately the same all over the world and happen at the same time.